Second Seminole War: The Dade Battle

 As the realization that the Seminoles would resist relocation sank in, Florida began preparing for war.
 The St. Augustine Militia asked the War Department for the loan of 500 muskets.
 Five hundred volunteers were mobilized under Brig.
 Gen. Richard K. Call.
 Indian war parties raided farms and settlements, and families fled to forts, large towns, or out of the territory altogether.
 A war party led by Osceola captured a Florida militia supply train, killing eight of its guards and wounding six others.
 Most of the goods taken were recovered by the militia in another fight a few days later.
 Sugar plantations along the Atlantic coast south of St. Augustine were destroyed, with many of the slaves on the plantations joining the Seminoles.

 The U.S. Army had 11 companies, about 550 soldiers, stationed in Florida.
 Fort King had only one company of soldiers, and it was feared that they might be overrun by the Seminoles.
 There were three companies at Fort Brooke, with another two expected on the way, so it was decided to send two companies to Fort King.
 On December 23, 1835, the two companies, totaling 110 men, left Fort Brooke under the command of Maj.
 Francis L. Dade.
 Seminoles shadowed the marching soldiers for five days.
 On December 28 the Seminoles ambushed the soldiers, and killed all but three of the command, which became known as the Dade Massacre.
 Only three white men survived the battle.
 Pvt Edwin DeCourcey was hunted down and killed by a Seminole the next day.
 The other two survivors, Pvt Ransom Clarke and Pvt Joseph Sprague, returned to Fort Brooke.
-Only Clarke, who ultimately succumbed to his wounds 5 years later, dying on November 18, 1840, at the age of 28, left any account of the battle from the Army's perspective, entitled "The Surprising Adventures of Ransom Clark, Among the Indians in Florida" published in 1839 by J. Orlando Orton and "printed by Johnson and Marble in Binghamton, New York."
+Only Clarke, who ultimately succumbed to his wounds 5 years later, dying on November 18, 1840, at the age of 28, left any account of the battle from the Army's perspective.
+Entitled "The Surprising Adventures of Ransom Clark, Among the Indians in Florida", it was published in 1839 by J. Orlando Orton and "printed by Johnson and Marble in Binghamton, New York."
 Joseph Sprague suffered a "shattered arm", served in the army until March 1843, and lived out his days near White Springs, Florida, until possibly 1848.
 No written material from Sprague's personal military experience's has ever surfaced.
 The Seminoles lost three men killed, with five wounded.
 On the same day as the Dade Massacre, Osceola and his followers shot and killed Wiley Thompson and six others outside of Fort King.

 In February, Major Ethan Allen Hitchcock was among those who found the remains of the Dade party.
 In his journal he wrote about the discovery and vented his bitter discontent with the conflict:

 The government is in the wrong, and this is the chief cause of the persevering opposition of the Indians, who have nobly defended their country against our attempt to enforce a fraudulent treaty.
 The natives used every means to avoid a war, but were forced into it by the tyranny of our government.